od-c0d3r/LeaderboardJs/README.md

 > Milestone 1 : Set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features.

+> Milestone 2 : Sending and receiving data from/to the Leaderboard API.

 <div style="float:right;">

 <img align="right" src="./doc/app_screenshot.jpeg" style="width:450px;">